Opencontour/Opencontour_mousum/docs/projectsetup.md

     The project settings page also provides you with the ability to import values from another project and export data from the current project's configuration.
-    To import values, click **Choose File** button.
+    To import values, click the **Choose File** button.
 The entries will be instantly updated.
-Click **Export** button to save the entries for later use in another project.
+Click the **Export** button to save the entries for later use in another project.

     **NOTE: Only the JSON format is supported for storing the values.
-The Project Settings window entries are stored to the database for the entire project.**
+The Project Settings window entries are stored in the database for the entire project.**

 4. If you are a new user and do not have access to a JSON file, please enter the details in the following fields:

     **Drawing Window Settings**